HOW TO WRITE THE BEST SOCIAL MEDIA POLICY / GUIDELINES + TEMPLATE IN 2019

 - Track via alerts that negative employee commentary or bad sentiment when mentioning your company name or brand names on social media channels.
 You can do this using the free Google alerts or paid social media tools such as Radian6 (SalesForce), Brandwatch and others.
 You should pick up patterns from this and take action and fix any problems.
 Employees are talking about your company and its brands for a reason.

 - Use past negative sentiment and commentary as examples when drafting your new social media policy.
-This ways it is easy and clear for managers across your organisation to understand social media talk, voice and tone your employees should avoid.
+Make it easy and clear for managers across your organisation to understand social media talk, voice and tone your employees should avoid.

-- Consider and predict problems that could arise in the future, specially for up-coming new product, services or advertising campaigns that might create some level of controversy.
+- Consider and predict problems that could arise in the future, especially for an upcoming new product, services or advertising campaigns that might create some level of controversy.

 - Consultation is key.
 Understand employees key objectives when talking about your company via social media.
-This will help you gain trust and get buy in when implementing your social media policy.
-Employees often know more about the social media platforms than the managers who are trying to regulate them.
+This will help you gain trust and get buy-in when implementing your social media policy.
+Employees often know more about social media platforms than managers who are trying to regulate them.